 Some energy bars can be quite rich in calories which may be appropriate if you're choosing a bar for a meal but if you're using it as a mid-day snack, a high calorie energy bar isn't a wise choice.
 In general, if your energy bar is to serve as a snack, keep the calorie count at 200 or less.
 If it will be a meal replacement, you can double the calorie content.

 Many energy bars are quite high in carbohydrates and sugars.
 A simple way to determine the approximate amount of sugar in an energy bar is to divide the number of grams of sugar by four.
 This will give you the approximate teaspoons of sugar in each serving.
 For example, if an energy bar has 16 grams of sugar, it has about four teaspoons of added sugar.
 To choose a healthy energy bar, limit sugar as much as possible.

 Often the calorie content listed for an energy bar is for more than one serving.
 If there are two servings in each bar, you'll need to multiply the calories by two.
 Many people assume that the calorie content is for the entire bar and end up consuming twice as many calories as they originally intended.

 To choose a healthy energy bar, check for whole grains as a primary ingredient.
 The first ingredients listed on the nutritional label are generally the ones present in the highest amounts.
 If your energy bar is a healthy one, whole grains should be at the beginning of the list.

-A healthy energy bar should have at least three grams of fiber per serving.
-A high fiber content helps to promote a sensation of fullness, moderates insulin levels, and can help regulate digestive function and play a role in preventing heart disease.
+A healthy energy bar should have at least three grams of fibre per serving.
+A high fibre content helps to promote a sensation of fullness, moderates insulin levels, and can help regulate digestive function and play a role in preventing heart disease.

 Check the protein content